Skip to main content

 Starting is free: 3 questions at signup, then 1 new question every week (up to 3 in reserve).
 To go further, you buy a budget (€9.99 or €24.99) that you spend at your own pace — each answer shows its exact cost.
 For reference, a first lawyer consultation in France costs €100–300 (source: CNB 2025 indicators).

-Free gives you Quick Analysis: a clear answer on simple questions, limited to 3 questions per week.
+Free gives you Quick Analysis: a clear answer on simple questions — 3 questions when you sign up, then 1 new question per week (up to 3 in reserve).
 Pro unlocks Deep Analysis: precise legal citations, case law, edge cases detected, and session memory, with a €9.99 budget.
 Expert activates Expert Reasoning: our most thorough reasoning for sensitive matters, with a €29.97 budget (for €24.99 paid).